Services for the Mind, Body and Spirit

 Cancer Education Center

-The Cancer Education Center at Swedish is a unique resource center that provides patient education to the public free of charge.
+The Cancer Education Center at Swedish is a unique resource that provides patient education to the public free of charge.
 The center offers a wide variety of brochures, books, videos and audiotapes about cancer, and an expansive computer database that can be used to search for and print information about specific types of cancer.
+The center is staffed with health educators and offers a safe environment for patients and their caregivers to learn about their specific cancer and available support resources.

 Visit our Cancer Education Center